 How Does This Affect Atera?

-With Microsoft at the helm managing the inter-service communication between these components and the behind the scenes admin, our developers are freed up to focus on the important stuff.
+With Microsoft services at the helm managing the inter-service communication between these components and the behind the scenes admin, our developers are freed up to focus on the important stuff.
 They can run any application code or use built-in programming models.
-The creation of containers, cloud objects and applications, as well as traditional stateless and cutting-edge stateful microservices is simplified, making development more efficient and reliable than ever before.
+The creation of containers, cloud objects, and applications, as well as traditional stateless and cutting-edge stateful microservices is simplified, making development more efficient and reliable than ever before.

 They can write once, and then deploy anywhere – on Azure, on premises, and on Windows and Linux, too.
 Rather than get caught up in complex architecture challenges, they can focus on making Atera better for our customers, driving business value and agility.